-- 7. Phase One Staff only - 8.
-Non-essential staff may return to the Library.
-However, the Library Director will determine who may return and according to the schedule adopted by the Library Director. - a.
-Inform and train staff on health and safety precautions - Walk staff through the "Covid-19 Workplace Health Screening" form which they will be required to walk through before each work day.
+- 1. Phase One Staff only - Non-essential staff may return to the Library.
+However, the Library Director will determine who may return and according to the schedule adopted by the Library Director. - A. Inform and train staff on health and safety precautions - a.
+Walk staff through the "Covid-19 Workplace Health Screening" form which they will be required to walk through before each work day.
 See Appendix A for ACHD's recommended screening form. - If an employee develops symptoms of the Covid-19, ACHD recommends that employees self-quarantine for a minimum of 7 days since symptoms first appear and for a minimum of 3 days without fever and with improvement of respiratory symptoms - 2.
 An employee should self-quarantine for 14 days if the employee has been in close contact with an individual diagnosed with Covid-19 - 3.
-An employee should self-quarantine for 14 days if the employee has travelled internationally or domestically via airplane. - 4.
+An employee should self-quarantine for 14 days if the employee has traveled internationally or domestically via airplane. - 4.
 If an employee exhibits symptoms during the workday, they will immediately be sent home and their workspace will be closed temporarily for deep cleaning. - 5.
-If an in-person worker tests positive for COVID-19, the director will take the following additional measures:

-Closing the affected building (or part of the building) to all workers;
+If an in-person worker tests positive for COVID-19, the director will take the following additional measures: - a.
+Closing the affected building (or part of the building) to all workers; - b.
 Having the affected building (or part of the building) cleaned and sanitized in a manner that is CDC compliant;

-Notifying all workers (including contractors and suppliers) who may have come into contact with the infected person of the potential exposure; and Notifying the local public health department.
+- c.
+Notifying all workers (including contractors and suppliers) who may have come into contact with the infected person of the potential exposure; and - d.
+Notifying the local public health department. - b.
+Provide COVID-19 training to employees that covers, at a minimum, all of the following: - 1.
+Workplace infection-control practices. - 2.
+The proper use of personal protective equipment. - 3.
+Steps the employee must take to notify the business or operation of any symptoms of COVID-19 or a suspected or confirmed diagnosis of COVID-19. - 4.
+How to report unsafe working conditions. - 5.
+Appropriate cleaning procedures. - 6.
+How to manage symptomatic members of the public upon entry or in any public building. - C. All employees will be required to wear a non-medical face covering when in the workplace. - 1.
+In person training will be provided on the first day in the workplace. - 2.
+Guidelines for proper use will also be posted in employee areas - B. Thorough cleaning of all areas and a new look at what areas are usable under potentially new restrictions - C. Remove all toys for the time being - D. Take measures to promote social distancing in spacing between computers, chairs, lounge areas, etc. - E. Post signage on floors and doors to detail safe interacting procedures - Door signage includes a number of documents provided from the CDC and the Allegan County Health Department - b.
+Signage includes requirements for staff and public to self evaluate for symptoms before entering our building - c.
+Signage includes notice for EO requirements for mask wearing - F. Order personal protection supplies and sanitizing supplies - a.
+Designate cleaning responsibilities and times - Rework and orient opening and closing procedures and daily routines to allow for cleaning and sanitizing to happen multiple times a day - G. Quarantine returned books and create quarantine spaces - a.
+Each day's books are quarantined for the recommended time (CDC, Allegan County Health Department, studies)

 - b.
-Provide COVID-19 training to employees that covers, at a minimum, all of the following: - 9.
-Workplace infection-control practices. - 10.
-The proper use of personal protective equipment. - 11.
-Steps the employee must take to notify the business or operation of any symptoms of COVID-19 or a suspected or confirmed diagnosis of COVID-19. - 12.
-How to report unsafe working conditions. - 13.
-Appropriate cleaning procedures. - 14.
-How to manage symptomatic members of the public upon entry or in any public building. - C. All employees will be required to wear a non-medical face covering when in the workplace. - 15.
-In person training will be provided on the first day in the workplace. - 16.
-Guidelines for proper use will also be posted in employee areas - b.
-Thorough cleaning of all areas and a new look at what areas are usable under potentially new restrictions - c.
-Remove all toys for the time being - d.
-Take measures to promote social distancing in spacing between computers, chairs, lounge areas, etc. - e.
-Post signage on floors and doors to detail safe interacting procedures - II.
-Door signage includes a number of documents provided from the CDC and the Allegan County Health Department - III.
-Signage includes requirements for staff and public to self evaluate for symptoms before entering our building - IV.
-Signage includes notice for EO requirements for mask wearing - f.
-Order personal protection supplies and sanitizing supplies - V. Train staff on how to use PPE properly - VI.
-Designate cleaning responsibilities and times - VII.
-Rework and orient opening and closing procedures and daily routines to allow for cleaning and sanitizing to happen multiple times a day - g.
-Quarantine returned books and create quarantine spaces - VIII.
-Each day's books are quarantined for the recommended time (CDC, Allegan County Health Department, studies) - IX.
-Quarantined books are stored in designated areas and labeled containers - X. Staff wear masks and gloves when filling and unfilling these containers - XI.
+Quarantined books are stored in designated areas and labeled containers - c.
+Staff wear masks and gloves when filling and unfilling these containers - d.
 Create quarantine areas for those showing symptoms of being sick until they can go home if they cannot immediately do so